MarMeron/TrueDetective/README.md

 https://youtu.be/i638gnHozwc

-This project was submitted to a Bezalel Acadamy Course
+This project was submitted to Bezalel Acadamy Course